 Supporting your child to return to learning

-Young people may be less vulnerable to the covid virus, but their lives, friendships and learning have all been disrupted at a key time in their life.
+Young people are less vulnerable to the covid virus.
+But their lives, friendships and learning have all been disrupted .
 The good news is that young people are resilient and resourceful.
 Many have managed to keep in touch with friends, carry on learning, and think about their futures successfully.

 However, you may feel that they need more support, for example to: